The Best of Scotland

 North Sea Gas are Dave Gilfillan, Grant Simpson and Ronnie MacDonald.

-Over thirty-seven years and stronger than ever!
+Over thirty-nine years and stronger than ever!
 “North Sea Gas” is one of Scotland’s most popular folk bands with great vocals and tremendous three part harmonies.
 Guitars, Mandolin, Fiddle, Bouzouki, Harmonica, Whistles, Bodhrans, Banjo and good humour are all part of the entertainment.
 They have received Gold and Silver Disc awards from the Scottish Music Industry Association and regularly have sold out shows at the Edinburgh Festival Fringe and around the world!

 Their show, and their albums, consist of traditional, contemporary and self-penned material put together, in a style all their own, along with their humor and story-telling.
 This proves popular during their regular tours of Scotland, America, Canada, Germany, Austria, Estonia, Turkey, and many other destinations both in and outside of their home in Scotland.
 Every year there are appearances on TV and Radio on both sides of the Atlantic including “Late Night Saturday,” “Woodsongs Old Time Radio Hour,” and “Song of the Mountains” shown on select PBS (Public Broadcasting Service) TV stations in the U.S.